aurelia/dialog/doc/article/en-US/dialog-basics.md

 - `view` can be url or view strategy to override the default view location convention.
 - `model` the data to be passed to the `canActivate` and `activate` methods of the view model if implemented.
 - `host` allows providing the element which will parent the dialog - if not provided the body will be used.
-- `childConainer` allows specifing the DI Container instance to be used for the dialog.
+- `childConainer` allows specifying the DI Container instance to be used for the dialog.
 If not provided a new child container will be created from the root one.
 - `lock` makes the dialog modal, and removes the close button from the top-right hand corner. (defaults to true)
 - `keyboard` allows configuring keyboard keys that close the dialog.
 To disable set to `false`.
 To cancel close a dialog when the *ESC* key is pressed set to `true`, `'Escape'` or and array containing `'Escape'` - `['Escape']`.
 To close with confirmation when the *ENTER* key is pressed set to `'Enter'` or an array containing `'Enter'` - `['Enter']`.
 To combine the *ESC* and *ENTER* keys set to `['Enter', 'Escape']` - the order is irrelevant. (takes precedence over `lock`)